 Structure Your App for Localization

 Internationalization, the process of structuring your app’s code and UI for localization, is a fundamental first step in building apps for a global audience.
-With Apple’s powerful tools and technologies, including Xcode 11, Apple APIs, Auto Layout, and Unicode support, it’s easy to prepare your apps to support multiple languages and regions, even before you know which languages you’d like to add.
+With Apple’s powerful tools and technologies, including Xcode, Foundation APIs, Auto Layout, and Unicode support, it’s easy to prepare your apps to support multiple languages and regions, even before you know which languages you’d like to add.

-With iOS 13 and iPadOS 13, users can select their preferred language for your app independent of their device language, making it easy for multilingual users to switch between languages in your app.
-On macOS Catalina, users can set the language of an app in the Language & Region section of System Preferences.
+With iOS and iPadOS, users can select their preferred language for your app independent of their device language, making it easy for multilingual users to switch between languages in your app.
+On macOS, users can set the language of an app in the Language & Region section of System Preferences.

 Prepare for a Global Audience